benweston/initial-setup/README.md

 <div align="justify">

-> Installs some initial software tooling onto a clean Macbook Pro, which allows a user to develop infrastructure projects.
+> Installs some initial software tooling onto a clean MacBook Pro, which allows a user to develop infrastructure projects.

 </div>